 For instance, we may have a fear of failure (FEAR = Fantasy Evidence Appearing Real.)
 However, if I never try it, aren’t I pretty much guaranteeing I’ll fail?

 The task may be distasteful or boring.
 Who among us likes to do our taxes?
 Do I have a choice?
 No. Will I get a refund?
 Probably.
 Did I just spend 2 hours checking email instead of calling my accountant?
 Yes.
 Will I still have to do it?
 Yes.
 Since I no longer have the excuse of being lazy, I recognize that I’m resisting, and give myself permission to get it done now so that I can get it off my chest.

 Another way we avoid is by being productive.
 Yep, I can actually procrastinate by getting things done.
 This might include things like cleaning underneath my claw foot tub.
 Or I might try to cross off many of the smaller items on my to-do list before tackling the big things.
-As John Perry writes on his excellent site www.structuredprocrastination.com, “Procrastinators seldom do absolutely nothing; they do marginally useful things, like gardening or sharpening pencils or making a diagram of how they reorganize their files when they get around to it.”
+As John Perry writes on his excellent site www.structuredprocrastination.com, “Procrastinators seldom do absolutely nothing; they do marginally useful things, like gardening or decorating with glow in the dark garden pebbles, sharpening pencils or making a diagram of how they reorganize their files when they get around to it.”

 And let’s not forget the old fear of success avoidance technique.
 If I do it well once, won’t people expect me to do it again, and just as well the second time around?
 Who needs that kind of pressure?